dotnet/AspNetCore.Docs/aspnetcore/security/cors.md

 [!code-csharp[](cors/sample/CorsExample4/Startup.cs?range=63-68&highlight=5)]

-Browsers are not entirely consistent in how they set `Access-Control-Request-Headers`.
+Browsers aren't entirely consistent in how they set `Access-Control-Request-Headers`.
 If you set headers to anything other than `"*"` (or use <xref:Microsoft.AspNetCore.Cors.Infrastructure.CorsPolicy.AllowAnyHeader*>), you should include at least `Accept`, `Content-Type`, and `Origin`, plus any custom headers that you want to support.

 The following is an example response to the preflight request (assuming that the server allows the request):